SSG-DRD-IOT/lab-eis-chronograf/README.md

 ## Using Chronograf

-Chronograf is a web application that allows you to build dashboard style widgets that correspond to data from a variety of source such as influx DB for alerts from capacitor.
-Chronograph as an example of a human machine interface.
-In industrial applications human machine interfaces or HMI are flexible software programs that allow people to control and receive analytics from industry 4.0 machinery.
+Chronograf is a web application that allows you to build dashboard style data widgets from a variety of source such as InfluxDB for alerts from Kapacitor.
+Chronograph is an example of a human machine interface (HMI).
+Human machine interfaces are flexible software programs that allow people to control and receive analytics from different network enabled industry 4.0 machines.

 ![chrongraf](./images/chronograf.png)